 As I have shared before, I treated for 48 weeks with interferon and ribavirin.
 I developed something called neuropathy during treatment and I still have it years later.
 I am cured of hepatitis c and I am able to manage the neuropathy with drug therapy, but I am not alone in having issues related to treatment.
 I also had high A1C levels for two years after completing therapy, which indicated I was pre-diabetic.
 The A1C tests since have returned to normal range after I made changes in my diet and level of activity.

-Health issues after hepatitis C treatment: older regimens
+Health issues after older treatments

 There are a number of health problems that the old therapy caused.
 Some people have thyroid issues, mental health, neurological, autoimmune disorders and a number of conditions that are mostly because of their interferon therapy, as research and anecdotal stories have suggested.
 Interferon is something our body produces on it’s own.
 The use of interferon in treating hepatitis c, as it is used in other diseases, is meant to boost our immune response.